Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: G-equivariant index bundles

 \section{G-equivariant index bundles}

-We will show that the deformation operator \eqref{eq:Perturbed_Deformation_Operator} admits an $S^1$-equivariant structure in the following sense (see Feehan and Leness \cite[Definition 13.1.6]{Feehan_Leness_introduction_virtual_morse_theory_so3_monopoles} and Lawson and Michelsohn \cite[Definition III.9.1, p.
+We will show that the deformation operator \eqref{eq:Perturbed_Deformation_Operator} admits an $S^1$-equivariant structure in the following sense (see Feehan and Leness \cite[Definition 14.1.6]{Feehan_Leness_introduction_virtual_morse_theory_so3_monopoles} and Lawson and Michelsohn \cite[Definition III.9.1, p.
 211]{LM}).

-\begin{defn}[Representation ring] (See Br\"ocker and tom Dieck \cite[p.
-103]{BrockertomDieck} or Lawson and Michelsohn \cite[p.
+\begin{defn}[Representation ring] (See Br\"ocker and tom Dieck \cite[Chapter II, Section 7, p.
+103]{BrockertomDieck} or Lawson and Michelsohn \cite[Chapter III, Section 9, p.
 211]{LM}.)
 Let $G$ be a compact Lie group.
-If $\KK$ is a field, then the \emph{representation ring of $G$ over $\KK$}, denoted $R_\KK(G)$, is the free Abelian group generated by equivalence classes of finite-dimensional $\KK$ representations of $G$.
-Equivalently, $R_\KK(G)$ is the Grothendieck group (see Br\"ocker and tom Dieck \cite[Appendix, p.
-163]{BrockertomDieck}) of all finite-dimensional $\KK$ representations of $G$. \end{defn}
+If $\KK$ is a field, then the \emph{representation ring of $G$ over $\KK$}, denoted $R_\KK(G)$, is the free Abelian group generated by equivalence classes of finite-dimensional, irreducible $\KK$ representations of $G$.
+Equivalently, $R_\KK(G)$ is the Grothendieck group (see Lang \cite[Chapter 1, Section 7, p.
+39]{LangAlgebra}) of all finite-dimensional $\KK$ representations of $G$. \end{defn}

-\begin{defn}[Actual and virtual representations] Elements of $R_\KK(G)$ can be written as a finite sum $\sum_i n_i[V_i]$ where $n_i\in\ZZ$ and $[V_i]$ is the equivalence class of an irreducible, finite-dimensional $\KK$ representation of $G$.
-In the Grothendieck group of all finite-dimensional $\KK$ representations of $G$, the equalities

-hold and so elements of $R_\KK(G)$ can be considered as \emph{virtual representations} in the sense that they can be written $[V]-[W]$ where $V$ and $W$ are finite-dimensional, but not necessarily irreducible $\KK$ representations of $G$.
-We say that an element of $R_\KK(G)$ is an \emph{actual representation} if it can be written as $\sum_i n_i[V_i]$ where $n_i\ge 0$ and $[V_i]$ is the equivalence class of an irreducible, finite-dimensional $\KK$ representation of $G$.
-This condition is equivalent to the element being given by $[V]$ for some finite-dimensional $\KK$ representation $V$ of $G$. \end{defn}
+\begin{rmk}[On the hypothesis that $G$ is a compact Lie group] As we only need the case $G=S^1$ in this monograph, we assume that $G$ is a compact Lie group in Definition \ref{defn:RepresentationRing} for simplicity.
+This allows us to avoid discussing whether the equality $[U]=[V]+[W]$ holds only when $U=V\oplus W$ or when there is a short exact sequence $0\to V\to U\to W\to 0$ (see Lang \cite[Chapter 1, Section 7, p.
+39]{LangAlgebra}). \end{rmk}

 \begin{exmp}[The complex and real representation rings of $S^1$] From, for example, Lawson and Michelsohn \cite[Example III.9.2, p.
 212]{LM}, the ring $R_{\CC}(S^1)$ is isomorphic to the ring of Laurent polynomials $\ZZ[t,t^{-1}]$ with the element $t^m$, for $m\in \ZZ$, being given by the irreducible, complex representation defined by $\rho_m(e^{i\theta}):\CC\to\CC$ being given by $\rho_m(e^{i\theta})z=e^{im\theta}z$ for $z\in\CC$.
 We call $m$ the \emph{weight} of the representation $\rho_m$.